 Stormwater

 As a result of USEPA's Phase II stormwater rules and New Jersey’s recent adoption of the federal stormwater regulations, REHS has assisted the University community and affected Departments in developing a program and standard operating procedure that comply with the rule.
-The University’s stormwater program/ permit addresses pollutants entering our waters from many storm drainage systems owned or operated by the University.
+The University’s stormwater program/permit addresses pollutants entering our waters from many storm drainage systems owned or operated by the University.
 The USEPA and New Jersey Department of Environmental Protection (NJ DEP) regulations refer to these systems as "municipal separate storm sewer systems" (MS4s).

 During construction activities, whether a small outdoor renovation or, the construction of a new building Rutgers maintains site controls to minimize environmental impacts.
-Those controls are routinely monitored between Rutgers Environmental Health & Safety and Facilities Project Administration and Maintenance.
+Those controls are routinely monitored by Rutgers Environmental Health & Safety and Facilities Project Administration and Maintenance.

 References